Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Classification based on pure kinematics

 where $c_{0} $, gives the systemic velocity of each elliptical ring.
 This yield velocity profiles to be described by a finite number of harmonic terms via Fourier series as well.
-So we can express the line-of-sight velocity as
+So we can express the LOS velocity as:

-The observed line-of-sight radial velocity fields for an ideal rotating disk (pure rotating disk in pure circular rotation) are expected to be dominated by the $\cos(\psi)$ term and are fitted with no radial or out of plane motion.
-So the power in the $c_{1}$ term therefore represents the circular rotation at each ring, while power in the other coefficients (normalized to the rotation curve, $c_{1}$) represents deviations from pure circular motion \citep{Shapiro2008}. \\ From the kinemetry decomposition, the amplitude $k_{n}$ of each Fourier harmonic order $n$ is obtained from the $c_{n}$ and $s_{n}$ coefficients \citep{Krajnovic2006}:
+The observed LOS radial velocity fields for an ideal rotating disk (pure rotating disk in pure circular rotation) are expected to be dominated by the $\cos(\psi)$ term and are fitted with no radial or out of plane motion.
+So, the power in the $c_{1}$ term therefore represents the circular rotation at each ring, while power in the other coefficients (normalized to the rotation curve, $c_{1}$) represents deviations from pure circular motion \citep{Shapiro2008}.
+From the kinemetry decomposition, the amplitude $k_{n}$ of each Fourier harmonic order $n$ is obtained from the $c_{n}$ and $s_{n}$ coefficients \citep{Krajnovic2006}:

-The information about kinematic asymmetries in the velocity field of galaxies is contained in higher order terms than $k_{1}$.
-So the average amplitude of velocity asymmetries $k_{avg}$ has been defined by a limited number of terms:
+The information about kinematic asymmetries in the velocity field of galaxies is contained in higher-order terms than $k_{1}$.
+So, the average amplitude of velocity asymmetries $k_{avg}$ has been defined by a limited number of terms:

-If the potential includes a perturbation of harmonic number $m$, the line-of sight velocity field includes $m + 1$ and $m - 1$ terms.
-In the case of a harmonic number $m = 1$ term in the potential, i.e. a global $m = 1$ mode in the potential, the line$-$of$-$sight velocity field will include an $m = 0$ term and an $m = 2$ term.
-Therefore for this perturbed potential model, the information about kinematic asymmetries is contained in term $k_{2}$ which is higher order than $k_{1}$.\\ The amplitude $k_{2}$ of Fourier harmonic order $n = 2$ is calculated from the $c_{2}$ and $s_{2}$ coefficients:
+If the potential includes a perturbation of harmonic number $m$, the LOS velocity field includes $m + 1$ and $m - 1$ terms.
+In the case of a harmonic number $m = 1$ term in the potential, that is, a global $m = 1$ mode in the potential, the LOS velocity field is expected to include an $m = 0$ term and an $m = 2$ term.
+Therefore, for this perturbed potential model, the information on kinematic asymmetries is contained in term $k_{2}$ which is of a higher order than $k_{1}$.
+The amplitude $k_{2}$ of Fourier harmonic order $n = 2$ is calculated from the $c_{2}$ and $s_{2}$ coefficients:

-which $c_{2}$ and $s_{2}$ coefficients has calculated in section (\ref{simplifying}).
-By normalizing this average deviation $ k_{avg} $ to the pure circular motions as measured by $c_{1}$, we can derive the relative level of deviation of the velocity field from that of an ideal rotating disks or asymmetry $v_{asym}$ \citep{Shapiro2008}.
+whereby the $c_{2}$ and $s_{2}$ coefficients are calculated in Sect. \ref{simplifying}.
+By normalizing this average deviation $ k_{avg} $ to the pure circular motions, as measured by $c_{1}$, we can derive the relative level of deviation of the velocity field from that of an ideal rotating disks or asymmetry $v_{asym}$ \citep{Shapiro2008}: